 I will provide lecture notes on Canvas.
 Each week a section from the lecture notes is assigned as required reading.
 I will occasionally go through some of the material during class, but this is not a replacement for reading the lecture notes.
 This will free up time for exercises and group work during class.
+For each week's reading, the Canvas page will contain a few conceptual questions ("quizzes") that you are expected to answer.
+This will help you reflect on the material of the lecture notes, and will assist me in identifying things that I should focus on in class.
+The "quizzes" will not be individually graded, but there will be participation points assigned for them.

 On the other hand, much of the class time will be used for exercises and discussions.
 These are not contained in the lecture notes, so you are still expected to attend the class times.
 One possible strategy is to print the notes ahead of time and then make your own annotations during class time.